 Never mistaken fluff for commitment.
 Distinguish complainers from customers.
 Dig beneath the complaints and understand why they want what they want.

 3. Stop seeking approval because you expose your ego when you seek approval, thus forcing people to believe that they ought to protect you by saying nice things.
 Stop adding, “would you like this, …do you think it will work?
 Is this a good idea?
 Would you pay for my idea?” when conversing and trying to research.
-This is known as the Pathos Problem.
-To deal with it, keep the focus of the conversation on the other person rather than the ideas you sought approval of.
+Keep the focus of the conversation on the other person rather than the ideas you sought approval of.

 4. Cut off Pitches as they look like you are demanding compliments and approval.
 If you start pitching, pause, recognize it, and apologize.